 Pinpointing your role ahead of time and having a handle on the differences between being an expert or fact witness is imperative to your protection.
 It is the only way for you to make it through the stressful, time-consuming, costly witness process unscathed.

-Here are just a few of the questions you’ll get answered during this upcoming, expert-led 60-minute online training:
+Here are just a few of the questions you’ll get answered during this expert-led 60-minute online training:

 - What are you prohibited from sharing during your testimony?